-The school offers 3 Modern foreign languages (French, German and Spanish) to all students from year 6 through to the U5 (Y11).
+The school offers 2 Modern foreign languages (French and Spanish) to all students from year 6 through to the U5 (Y11).
 All students strongly advised to study at least one MFL at GCSE and these subjects are available to study at A level.
 The school offers Latin as part of its Classics programme of study at KS3 and offers GCSE Latin at KS4.
+There are some examination groups with students studying German, but this is not offered as a new subject.